holgerl/3d-visualization-workshop/tasks/task1.md

 scene.add(cube);
 ```

 But you will probably not see anything!
 This is because our camera is at the exact same position as the cube.
-Placing it inside it!
-If we move the camera back, we can see things properly:
+Meaning that the camera is inside the cube!
+If we move the camera back, we can see the cube properly:

 ```js
 camera.position.z = 5;